Kezia Dugdale: Later career

 In November 2017, ITV announced that Dugdale would appear as a contestant on its reality television series, I'm a Celebrity...Get Me Out of Here!
 It was subsequently reported that she faced disciplinary action from the Labour Party because she did not notify party managers she would be out of the country on non-work related business while the Scottish Parliament was in session.
-On 21 November, the party said that she would not be suspended.
+On 21 November, the party announced she would not be suspended.

 Dugdale made her first appearance on I'm a Celebrity...Get Me Out of Here! on 22 November.
 She became the second person to be eliminated from the show.
 Speaking about the experience afterwards, she said that she knew her appearance on the programme would be a "political gamble", but that she wanted to "take on the myth that every politician [is] old, white, male, pale and stale" and would return home "with [her] head held high".
 She expressed regrets of the effect of her appearances on the show during the first weeks of the new Labour leadership in Scotland, and received a written warning for agreeing to take part without approval from the Scottish Labour parliamentary group.
 She promised to donate her MSP's salary for her absence, and part of her show fees, to charity.

 In 2018, Stuart Campbell, a blogger running the pro-independence Wings Over Scotland website, started defamation proceedings against Dugdale about comments she made as a columnist for the Daily Record about his Twitter activity, a case he lost.
 The judgement said Dugdale was incorrect to imply Campbell had been homophobic but her article was protected under the principle of fair comment.

 On 29 April 2019, Dugdale announced she would be resigning as an MSP before the summer recess of the Scottish Parliament in order to take up the role of director of the John Smith Centre for Public Service at the University of Glasgow.
 On 15 July 2019, Dugdale resigned as a Member of the Scottish Parliament.
 The following day it was announced she would be succeeded by former transport minister Sarah Boyack, who had been a candidate on the Lothian regional list in 2016.
 On 10 October 2019, it was revealed she had also resigned from Scottish Labour that July, following disagreement with the party over leaving the European Union.
 In February 2024, Dugdale revealed that she had voted for the Scottish National Party in the 2019 European Parliament election over Brexit.

-In March 2024 Dugdale became Associate Director of the Centre for Public Policy at the University of Glasgow.
+In March 2024, she became Associate Director of the Centre for Public Policy at the University of Glasgow.

+In April 2026 Dugdale was announced as Chair of LGBTQ+ charity Stonewall.